Quantum state heralding using photonic integrated circuits with free electrons: COMSOL simulation details

 and thus if one wishes to retrieve $G_{zz}$ component one needs to orient the electric dipole $\bd{p} = p\hat{\bd{z}}$ along the z direction $\hat{\bd{z}}$, and look at the electric field z component $E_z$, such that

 The results are illustrated in Fig.\ref{fig:Green}.
-The Green function can be thought of as the spatial pattern of electron emission in the waveguide (or surrounding substrates), and thus their spatial pattern at different optical frequency $\omega$ relates to the excited optical modes given the right electron velocity (only if the field provides backaction force to the electron, otherwise in free space electron does not emit light).
+The imaginary part of the Green function can be thought of as the spatial pattern of electron emission in the waveguide (or surrounding substrates) before the application of phase-matching condition.
+Given the electron velocity, the application of phase-matching

+retrieves the field function of the excited optical mode.
 The Green function along the electron trajectory is shown in Fig.\ref{fig:Green_APP}(a), where one can clearly see the bulk mode contribution near the dipole position, and spatial beatings of different waveguide modes under some conditions.

+With the optimal phase-matching condition, the coupling strength at a given optical frequency (or a discrete cavity mode) scales quadratically with the interaction length, a unique feature of guided modes co-propagating with the flying electron.
+For the spatial modes in the substrate bulk, the excited field is localized around the electron position.
+Without the benefit of constructive interference from co-propagation with the flying electron, their intensity only scales linearly with respect to interaction length.

 The total coupling strength is related to the Green function through a spatial Fourier transform, and shown in Fig.\ref{fig:Green_APP}(b), where one can identify several prominent peaks, mainly contributed from the waveguide modes, and a rising background in the Cherenkov regime ($v\gtrsim 0.7c$) of the silica substrate due to the enhanced bulk mode coupling.
-The Blackman window is used to eliminate the ripples from Fourier transform due to finite simulation length.
-The center velocity of the peaks corresponds to the optical mode phase velocity, and the bandwidth is determined by the interaction length (in this case set to \SI{50}{\micro\meter}).
-By sweeping the optical frequency in the simulation across the range where we have access to material permittivity, one retrieves the 2D map shown in Fig.\ref{fig:Green2}.
+The Blackman window is used to eliminate the ripples from the Fourier transform due to finite simulation length, and shapes each coupling bands to a near-Gaussian shape for easier fitting of the coupling strength with a Gaussian function.
+The center velocity of the peaks corresponds to the optical mode phase velocity, and the bandwidth is determined by the interaction length.
+To improve visualization, we set the interaction length to 30 wavelengths to keep the bandwidths at different optical frequencies uniform.
+By sweeping the optical frequency in the simulation across the range where we have access to material permittivity, one retrieves the 2D maps shown in Fig.\ref{fig:Green2}.

+With a multimode waveguide, shown in Fig.~ \ref{fig:Green2}(a-b), the effective mode index difference between the fundamental mode and higher-order modes is relatively weak at the same optical frequency, which leads to multimode electron-photon interaction within a given frequency band.
+When the waveguide cross-section is reduced (referred to as \emph{single-mode} waveguide), shown in Fig.\ref{fig:Green2}(c), one can enhance the mode index contrast.
+As a result, the mode frequency spacing is increased, such that the coupled fundamental modes are better isolated.
+Since most transmission electron microscopes (TEMs) have an energy resolution around \SI{0.5}{eV} (\SI{120}{THz} in optical frequency), it is important to create a large frequency spacing between the phase-matched optical modes so that the interaction with individual modes can be energy resolved.